cookpad/gfm-diagram/demo/README.md

 ## My cool documentation example

-This is a demo document
+This is a demo document, which has a diagram

 <!-- gfmd-start -->
 ```mermaid